gostor/gotgt/README.md

 ## gotgt [![Build Status](https://travis-ci.org/gostor/gotgt.svg)](https://travis-ci.org/gostor/gotgt)

-gotgt is a simple SCSI Target framework implemented in golang, built for performance and density..
+The gotgt project is a simple SCSI Target framework implemented in golang built for performance and density.
+Very briefly, this iSCSI/SCSI target Go implementation can be included/imported as a library to allow upper layer iSCSI clients to communicate to the actual SCSI devices.
+The target configuration is static with a json file for the time being.
+The core functionality of this target library provides the iSCSI/SCSI protocol services.
+A simple flat file based LUN target implementation is provided with plug-in interface.
+In the future, a formal plugin mechanism will be provided and supported to work with more sophisticated backend storage arrays.

 ### What is SCSI?
 Small Computer System Interface (SCSI) is a set of standards for physically connecting and transferring data between computers and peripheral devices.
 The SCSI standards define commands, protocols, electrical and optical interfaces.
 SCSI is most commonly used for hard disk drives and tape drives, but it can connect a wide range of other devices, including scanners and CD drives, although not all controllers can handle all devices.